DY Pegasi: An SX Phoenicis Star in a Binary System with an Evolved Companion: Observations and Analysis

-The ratio of $f_0/f_1=0.775$ agrees well with the theoretical calculation on the fundamental and first overtone radial modes ($\sim0.77$, see \citet{Petersen1996,Poretti2005}), illustrating DY Peg does pulsate in the two radial modes.
+The ratio of $f_0/f_1=0.775$ agrees well with the theoretical calculation on the fundamental and first overtone radial modes ($\sim 0.77$, see \citet{Petersen1996,Poretti2005}), illustrating DY Peg does pulsate in the two radial modes.

-What is interesting is that a third independent frequency solution with frequency $f_2 = 18.138\ \rm{c\ days^{-1}}$ and amplitude $a_2 = 2.8\ \mathrm{mmag}$ is detected for the first time in this work.
-The frequency $f_2$ is close to $f_1$ with a smaller amplitude, therefore, we suggest that $f_2$ should be a non-radial mode.\footnote{The ratio of $f_0/f_2=0.756$ can rule out the assumption that $f_2$ is a radial mode.} For a definite mode identification of $f_2$, multicolour photometry or time resolved high resolution spectroscopy is needed.
+What is interesting is that a third independent frequency solution with frequency $f_2 = 18.138\ \rm{c\ days^{-1}}$ and amplitude $a_2 = 2.8\ \mathrm{mmag}$ is detected in this work, for the first time.
+The frequency $f_2$ is close to $f_1$ with a smaller amplitude, therefore, we suggest that $f_2$ should be a nonradial mode.\footnote{The ratio of $f_0/f_2=0.756$ can rule out the assumption that $f_2$ is a radial mode.} For a definite mode identification of $f_2$, multicolour photometry or time resolved high resolution spectroscopy is needed.